W427697/Discord-/docs/workflows/unit-testing.md

 ## Testing more complex components

 When your components use functionality from tools like [styled components](http://styled-components.com/) or [redux](https://redux.js.org/), it's necessary to wrap your stories in [decorators](../writing-stories/decorators#story-decorators) so that the extra functionality is available in your stories.
-If that is the case, you can use a testing utility (currently only available in Storybook for React) to reuse your stories in your tests, and all the decorators, parameters and args of that story will be automatically applied in the component.
+If that is the case, you can use a testing utility (currently only available in Storybook for React) to reuse your stories in your tests, and all the decorators, parameters, and args of that story will be automatically applied in the component.
 This makes your test file look quite clean and just reuse the configuration done in the Storybook side, making the maintenance of your testing setup simpler.

 Here is an example of how you can use it in a testing library: